Have questions about how alimony works in Florida? We cover everything you need to know about alimony in FL here.

 So how does alimony work in Florida?
 Let's recap the main takeaways.

-There are five types of alimony available in FL: temporary, rehabilitative, bridge-the-gap, durational, and permanent.
+There are four types of alimony available in FL: temporary, rehabilitative, bridge-the-gap, and durational.
 The type of alimony awarded will affect details such as how long it lasts and the size of the award.

 Florida courts don’t use a specific formula to calculate the amount of alimony.
 Instead, the courts assess whether the requesting spouse has a demonstrable need and whether the other spouse has the ability to pay.
 If the court finds a “need and ability,” it then determines the amount, duration, and type of alimony to award.